 Ben A. Indek focuses his practice on representing broker-dealers and their employees in governmental, self-regulatory organization, and state securities commission investigations, and conducting internal investigations for such firms.
 Ben also counsels clients on regulatory and compliance issues, with a particular emphasis on assisting firms in self-reporting matters under FINRA Rule 4530(b).
-Chambers USA has ranked Ben as one of “America’s Leading Lawyers for Business” for the last eight years.
+In 2015, Chambers USA noted that securities industry insiders described Ben as “always prepared, measured and unflappable, even in difficult situations.”
+He has been ranked by Chambers USA as one of “America’s Leading Lawyers for Business” for the last eight years.

-An author of many articles on broker-dealer regulation and enforcement issues, Ben developed the firm’s annual publication “Select SEC and FINRA Broker-Dealer Cases and Developments.”
+An author of many articles on broker-dealer regulation and enforcement issues, in 2006 Ben developed the firm’s annual publication “Select SEC and FINRA Broker-Dealer Cases and Developments”; he continues to be the lead author of that outline.
 Previously, Ben co-authored “Securities Litigation and Enforcement,” a regular column appearing in the New York Law Journal.
-Ben served as a former compliance officer for E.F.
-Hutton & Co. and co-authored an amicus brief filed on behalf of the National Society of Compliance Professionals with the SEC.
+Ben and Christian J. Mixter, a partner at Morgan Lewis, co-authored an amicus brief filed on behalf of the National Society of Compliance Professionals with the SEC in connection with In the Matter of Theodore Urban.

-Ben serves on the firm’s Advisory Board and Audit Committee, and is the co-chair of the New York Office Management Committee.
+Ben is a member of the firm’s Advisory Board and Audit Committee, and is the co-managing partner of the New York Office.

 Recent representations of broker-dealers and their employees in Securities and Exchange Commission (SEC) and Financial Industry Regulatory Authority (FINRA) investigations include matters in the following areas: